 Will Brexit affect UK and European tax incentives?

 The UK’s Creative Sector Tax Reliefs will not be affected by Brexit — this includes those available for film, high-end TV, animation, childrens’ TV and videogames.
 In the BFI’s recent Screen Business report, the Chancellor restated that the “government is committed to supporting [the UK’s] highly-skilled and innovative creative industries through creative sector tax reliefs”.
 Content will still qualify for the Tax Relief if it passes the UK’s relevant cultural test.
 Creative sector cultural tests will also continue to recognise EEA content and personnel regardless of whether the UK secures a deal with the EU.

-Some minor changes will be required if the UK is to continue to qualify for incentives in some EU member states after it has left the EU.
+Some minor changes will be required if the UK is to continue to qualify for incentives in some EU Member States after it has left the EU.
 UK Government, in conjunction with BFI, is working to ensure that wherever possible Member States undertake the work needed to ensure UK content and personnel can still qualify.

 These changes will have to be made in both a ‘deal’ and ‘no deal’ scenario.
-If there is a deal, UK personnel will have EEA status – and thus will be able to qualify for cultural tests until the end of the transition period.
-However, in the longer term, amendments will be required for UK content and personnel to qualify post 2020.
+If there is a deal, UK personnel will have EEA status – and thus will be able to qualify for cultural tests – until the end of the transition period.
+However, in the longer term, amendments will be required for UK content and personnel to qualify after the transition period has ended.
 In the event of no deal, UK personnel will have EEA status until the exit date.

 There are no major changes expected to the UK’s State Aid regime under either deal or no deal.
 This regime helps regulate how Government provides help to private industry, ensuring a level playing field for businesses operating across the UK and influencing their level of competitiveness relative to international counterparts too.